zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/functions.md

          3
 ```

-You can also add an extension method for the evaluation by using `StaticTypesForExtensionsMethods`.
+You can also add an extension method for the evaluation.
 Let's suppose we have a simple string extension method as shown below.

 ```csharp
 public static class StringExtendedMethods